schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/resources.md

 ## SchemaCrawler Tutorials

-The easiest way to learn how to use the SchemaCrawler command-line is by doing the [online tutorial on Katacoda](https://www.katacoda.com/schemacrawler/scenarios/).
+The easiest way to learn how to use the SchemaCrawler command-line is by doing the [live online tutorial](https://www.katacoda.com/schemacrawler).
+The tutorial works from within any browser with no software or plugins needed.

 ## SchemaCrawler Whitepapers and Documentation